jrosen48/utk-homepage/content/post/2023-04-30-new-post-nsf-career-project-credible/index.md

 I started to cautiously speak about this as a possibility with friends and colleagues as early as mid-January, after which I spent a few weeks responding to clarifying questions about [the proposal I submitted the previous July](https://joshuamrosenberg.com/post/2023/04/04/before-and-after-i-first-started-to-think-about-the-core-idea-in-my-nsf-career-proposal/) sent by an NSF program officer.

-I waited, made some changes, waited, made some changes, and when on a canoe with my wife and son yesterday checked my email (for the first time in a few hours --- _in this particular instance_, I wasn't anxiously checking!) to receive the notice that the NSF CAREER project was awarded funding.
+I waited, made some changes, waited, made some changes, and when on a canoe with my wife and son yesterday checked my email (for the first time in a few hours --- in this particular instance, I wasn't anxiously checking!) to receive the notice that the NSF CAREER project was awarded funding.
 It will begin August 1, 2023.
 It is **Project CREDIBLE** (*Creatively Reimagining Engagements with Data in Biology Learning Environments*).

-It will draw on and ask me to grow with respect to three different areas:
+It will draw on and ask me to grow with respect to three topics/ideas:

 - high school teachers' use of complex sources of scientific data, approached through the perspective of Bayesian updating and data analysis
 - the life sciences and environmental science